-A series of public screenings to mark the centenary years of Weimar film
+A public project marking the centenary years of Weimar film

 The Weimar 100 project seeks to mark the premiere of key films from this fascinating period of German history.
 Annual centenary screenings will be held at the University of Warwick, accompanied by introductory talks, which will map out the development of film through the years of the Weimar Republic, in terms of their reflection of, and influence upon, Germany at the time, as well as noting their impact on film history.